Adding Three Fractions Calculator

 7. 7

-The calculator will display the simplified sum, its decimal equivalent, and the common denominator used.
+The calculator will instantly display the simplified sum, its decimal equivalent, the least common denominator used, and a detailed insights panel with additional breakdowns.

 Example Calculation

-A baker combines 1/2 cup of flour, 1/3 cup of sugar, and 1/4 cup of cocoa powder for a recipe, needing to know the total dry ingredients.
+A baker combines ingredients for a recipe, needing to add 1/2 cup of flour, 1/3 cup of sugar, and 1/4 cup of cocoa powder.

 1